travis/factual-clojure-driver/README.md

 # Match

-The <tt>match</tt> function attempts to find the Factual ID of the data that matches your data.
+The `match` function attempts to find the Factual ID of the data that matches your data.
 When a match is found, it returns a result set with exactly one hash-map, which holds :factual_id.
-When the Factual platform cannot identify your entity unequivocally, the <tt>match</tt> function returns an empty results set.
+When the Factual platform cannot identify your entity unequivocally, the `match` function returns an empty results set.

 Examples: